jlopezvi/Flowgen/README.txt

 [FOR WINDOWS]

-- Install Python3 (if not present)
+- Install Python3 (does not seem to work with a portable version, needs a normal installation)

 - Install LLVM+Clang 3.1 (or superior).